AOP-PHP/AOP/doc/Contents/chapter2.md

  pointcuts for.
 There are case where you would prefer to tell AOP the format of those elements, and that's why there are wildcards.

-*    *  will accept any function call in the root namespace
+*    *()  will accept any function call in the root namespace
-*    admin* will accept any function call in the root namespace wich name starts with admin
+*    admin*() will accept any function call in the root namespace wich name starts with admin
-*    *admin will accept any function call in the root namespace wich name ends with admin
+*    *admin() will accept any function call in the root namespace wich name ends with admin
-*    namespaceOne/* will accept any function call in the namespace namespaceOne, but not in subnamespaces of namespaceOne
+*    namespaceOne/*() will accept any function call in the namespace namespaceOne, but not in subnamespaces of namespaceOne
-*    namespaceOne/namespaceTwo/* will accept any function call in the namespace namespaceOne/namespaceTwo only
+*    namespaceOne/namespaceTwo/*() will accept any function call in the namespace namespaceOne/namespaceTwo only
-*    */* will accept any function call in any single level namespace (eg namespaceOne/functionName or namespaceTwo/otherFunctionName but not namespaceOne/namespaceTwo/functionName)
+*    */*() will accept any function call in any single level namespace (eg namespaceOne/functionName or namespaceTwo/otherFunctionName but not namespaceOne/namespaceTwo/functionName)
-*    admin*/*/cache* will accept functions called with names names that starts with cache in a namespace called admin something with a second level namespace of any name (eg adminStuff/anything/cacheStuff)
+*    admin*/*/cache*() will accept functions called with names names that starts with cache in a namespace called admin something with a second level namespace of any name (eg adminStuff/anything/cacheStuff)

 Wildcards can also be used to specify class names.

-*    *::methodName will accept all methods call named methodName in any object (eg Object1::methodName, Object2::methodName in the root namespace)
+*    *::methodName() will accept all methods call named methodName in any object (eg Object1::methodName, Object2::methodName in the root namespace)
-*    *Foo*::admin* will accept methods call that start with admin in classes that contains Foo in their names, in the root namespace
+*    *Foo*::admin*() will accept methods call that start with admin in classes that contains Foo in their names, in the root namespace

-### Specific keywords ###

 ### Wildcards ###